blogtitle/blogsources/content/post/sneaky-races.md

 title: "Sneaky race conditions and granular locks"
 date: 2019-12-11T09:33:58+01:00
 categories: ["Go", "Concurrency"]
-tags: ["golang", "concurrency", "patterns", "engineering"]
+tags: ["golang", "rust", "concurrency", "patterns", "engineering"]
 authors: ["Rob"]
-draft: true
 ---

 Race conditions are the main problem you have to care about when writing concurrent code.
 Go provides high level primitives that make it easier to get concurrency and parallelism right, but those are often times not enough.